jacobschweitzer/wordpress-vip-plugins/co-schedule-3.2/readme.txt

 ##### What is CoSchedule?

-CoSchedule is the **all-in-one editorial calendar** for marketers to plan, publish, and execute their entire marketing strategy.
+CoSchedule is the only way to organize your marketing in one place.
+As a family of agile marketing products, CoSchedule serves more than 7,000+ customers worldwide, helping you stay focused, deliver projects on time, and keep your entire marketing team happy.
+As one of the top 15 leading software providers on the Inc. 5000 list and recognized in Gartner’s 2019 Magic Quadrant for Content Marketing Platforms, CoSchedule is the fastest-growing solution for mid-market and enterprise companies seeking a unified marketing platform.
 [Learn more here](http://coschedule.com/).

 ##### How does the CoSchedule plug-in work?